 What is Gaelic and its origins?

 Dating back centuries, Gaelic is the founding language of Scotland that is thought to originate from Ireland.
 It spread its way across the country as the principle language of the medieval Kingdom of Alba, extending from the Borders to Aberdeenshire, the Highlands and Islands.

-In the late 18th century, the language was heavily suppressed during the infamous Highland Clearances which followed the turbulent Jacobite uprisings.
-Although speakers of the language were persecuted over the centuries, Gaelic remains spoken by some 60,000 people in many parts of Scotland, from Glasgow and Inverness to the Outer Hebrides.
+In the late 18th century, it was heavily suppressed during the infamous Highland Clearances following the turbulent Jacobite uprisings.
+Although speakers of the language were persecuted over the centuries, Gaelic is still spoken today by sround 60,000 Scots.